When Magic Kills The Magician

 Washington Irving Bishop

 Washington Irving Bishop’s mother was a fraudulent medium (is there any other kind?).
-He grew up (as all children do) and eventually ended up working for a spiritualist fortune teller.
+He grew up (as all children do) and eventually ended up working for a spiritualist fortune teller in Indianapolis.
 Later in life he decided to expose them and all their tricks.

 Ultimately, he saw the futility of exposing psychics.